 The benchmarks are: timed run 1.5 miles, pushups, pull-ups, and sit-ups.

-Plus, the ability to run a competitively timed 1.5 miles and satisfactorily perform the other exercises would result in an awesome feeling.
-You’ll know you have the ability to compete in the top 10% of Americans (Which sadly, isn’t that hard to do!).
+Plus, the ability to run a competitively timed 1.5 miles and satisfactorily perform the other exercises would result in a great feeling.
+You’ll know you have the ability to compete in the top 10% of Americans (Which sadly, isn’t that hard to do).